 I’m committed to offering counselling students and students studying to work in mental health a meaningful counselling experience that recognises the profound personal development that can take place in training.
 Counselling training demands a lot and a positive counselling relationship during this process not only enriches your learning about the counselling process, but enhances your growing self-awareness.

 Training, qualifications & experience

-I have been a volunteer counsellor at Liverpool Bereavement Service for 2 years and have worked at Liverpool’s Rotunda counselling service as a general counsellor.
+I have been a volunteer counsellor at Liverpool Bereavement Service for over 2 years and have worked at Liverpool’s Rotunda counselling service as a general counsellor.
 I am also a Samaritan listening volunteer.

 Level 4 Diploma in Therapeutic Counselling

 Person Centred Expressive Art Therapy

 British Association for Counselling & Psychotherapy